 Brockley is a little off the beaten track – but it’s been hosting one of the best street food markets in London for many years.
 Add some energy and colour to your Saturday and swing past bustling Brockley Market to explore the food and other stalls.

 I love a tasty wrap from sustainable farmers and producers Mike & Ollie, one of the darlings of Brockley’s culinary scene.

-Opening Hours: The market is held every Saturday between 10am and 2pm, and the closest Nearest Stations: St Johns, New Cross, New Cross Gate and Brockley train stations.
+Opening Hours: This Saturday market takes place weekly between 10am and 2pm, and the closest Nearest Stations: St Johns, New Cross, New Cross Gate and Brockley train stations.

 To call Mercato Metropolitano a food hall is really to do it a disservice – this is one of London’s best foodie spots, with an emphasis on urban farming and community.